How to Use Chainguard Security Advisories

 to determine whether the vulnerability is still present in the later version.

-If you inspect a later version of the Image with Docker Scout, you’ll find that this time it reports no CVEs.
+If you inspect a later version of the Image with Grype, you’ll find that this time it does not report the high CVE we noted earlier.
 This example inspects version 1.21.5

 of the Image.